Robert H. Nelson

-Robert H. Nelson is Senior Fellow at the Independent Institute, Professor of Environmental Policy in the School of Public Policy at the University of Maryland, and Senior Scholar at the Mercatus Center.
+Robert H. Nelson was Senior Fellow at the Independent Institute, Professor of Environmental Policy in the School of Public Policy at the University of Maryland, and Senior Scholar at the Mercatus Center.

-Professor Nelson is the author of the new Independent Institute book, The New Holy Wars: Economic Religion vs. Environmental Religion in Contemporary America, as well as the books, Private Neighborhoods and the Transformation of Local Government; Zoning and Property Rights; The Making of Federal Coal Policy; Reaching for Heaven on Earth: The Theological Meaning of Economics; Economics as Religion: From Samuelson to Chicago and Beyond; and Public Lands and Private Rights: The Failure of Scientific Management.
+Professor Nelson authored of the Independent Institute book, The New Holy Wars: Economic Religion vs. Environmental Religion in Contemporary America, as well as the books, Private Neighborhoods and the Transformation of Local Government; Zoning and Property Rights; The Making of Federal Coal Policy; Reaching for Heaven on Earth: The Theological Meaning of Economics; Economics as Religion: From Samuelson to Chicago and Beyond; and Public Lands and Private Rights: The Failure of Scientific Management.

 He received his B.A. in mathematics from Brandeis University and Ph.D. in economics from Princeton University.